-- 1. Other English Regions (excluding London) consists of Cambridgeshire and Peterborough Combined Authority, Greater Manchester Combined Authority, Liverpool City Region Combined Authority, North of Tyne Combined Authority, Sheffield City Region, Tees Valley Combined Authority, West of England Combined Authority and West Midlands Combined Authority. - 2.
+- Other English Regions (excluding London) consists of Cambridgeshire and Peterborough Combined Authority, Greater Manchester Combined Authority, Liverpool City Region Combined Authority, North of Tyne Combined Authority, Sheffield City Region, Tees Valley Combined Authority, West of England Combined Authority and West Midlands Combined Authority. - 2.
 Scottish City Deals consists of Aberdeen City Region, Edinburgh and South East Scotland City Region and Glasgow City Region. - 3.
 Welsh City Deals consists of Cardiff Capital Region and Swansea Bay City Region.

-Together, the 15 city regions contributed more than 62% (£189 billion) of the UK's service exports.
-Inner London exported the highest value of services in 2018 at £111.8 billion, followed by Outer London (£20.4 billion) and Greater Manchester (£8.7 billion).
+Together, the 15 city regions contributed more than 63% (£192.5 billion) of the UK's service exports.
+Inner London exported the highest value of services in 2018 at £113.4 billion, followed by Outer London (£23.1 billion) and Greater Manchester (£8.4 billion).
 For service exports, financial and insurance activities were the largest industry in 11 city regions and in the top three industries for 13 of the 15 city regions, with the exceptions of Aberdeen City Region and Outer London.
-Professional, scientific and technical activities were also prominent and formed one of the top three industries in 11 city regions.
+Professional, scientific and technical activities were also prominent and formed one of the top three industries in 10 city regions.
 It formed the largest industry group in Cambridgeshire and Peterborough and in Aberdeen.
 For most industries, either Inner or Outer London were the largest city regions for exports, except for manufacturing, for which Cardiff Capital Region had the largest value, and non-manufacturing production services, which was dominated by Aberdeen City Region.

-Notes for: Trade in services by city regions

-1. For the city regions, two changes have been made to the industry groups used at the NUTS1 level: primary and utilities and construction have been combined to form "non-manufacturing production" services, and real estate has been added to "other services".

-5. Trade in services by city regions and destination
+Notes for: Trade in services by city regions been added to "ot 5.
+Trade in services by city regions and destination

-City regions imported most of their non-travel services from outside the EU as, of the £85.4 billion spent by city regions on non-travel imports, 58% (£49.2 billion) came from the rest of the world.
-As shown in Figure 4, the Cambridgeshire and Peterborough Combined Authority was the only city region that imported the majority of their non-travel services from within the EU at 61%.
-The biggest absolute difference lies within Inner London, which imported £25.8 billion of non-travel services from the rest of the world and £16.7 billion from the EU.

-Figure 4: Cambridgeshire and Peterborough Combined Authority was the only city region that imported the majority of their non-travel services from within the EU at 61%

-Subnational non-travel service imports by city region and origin, 2018

-Figure 4: Cambridgeshire and Peterborough Combined Authority was the only city region that imported the majority of their non-travel services from within the EU at 61%

-Subnational non-travel service imports by city region and origin, 2018
+City regions imported most of their non-travel services from outside the EU as, of the £85.2 billion spent by city regions on non-travel imports, 58% (£49.3 billion) came from the rest of the world.
+Every city region imported more of their non-travel services from outside the EU.
+The biggest absolute difference lies within Inner London, which imported £25.7 billion of non-travel services from the rest of the world and £16.4 billion from the EU.
+Figure 4: Tees Valley Combined Authority was the only city region that exported the majority of their services to the EU at 59% Subnational service exports by city region and destination, 2018 Figure 4: Tees Valley Combined Authority was the only city region that exported the majority of their services to the EU at 59% Subnational service exports by city region and destination, 2018